iimez/tsvd/README.md

 user › Add a new column called "Total" that sums Price and Tax
 ```

-Claude will:
+`tsvd` will:
-1. Show its thinking process (if applicable)
-2. Propose the changes
-3. Display a colored diff showing what will change
+1. Propose the changes and display a colored diff showing what will change
-4. Ask for your confirmation before saving
+2. Ask for your confirmation before saving

 To exit, press Enter on an empty line or press Ctrl+C.